JonKjaersgaard/alt-ussr/native/README.txt

 Apprach: copy the appropriate makefile for your OS to simple be named 'makefile', and then modify it to specify the controller file name and API to use (two top lines).
 Then type 'make'.
-On the Java side, the controller should load the resulting library, e.g. see ussr.samples.ATRONNativeController.java
+On the Java side, the controller should load the resulting library, e.g. see ussr.samples.atron.ATRONNativeController.java

 Implementation note: uses GNU make specific functionality.